A note on the growth factor in Gaussian elimination for Higham matrices: Acknowledgment

-\textbf{Acknowledgements}. \emph{The authors sincerely thank prof. N.J.
-Higham for bringing \cite{NJ} to our attention and some friendly discussion on this topic, and Dr. M.-H. Lin (University of Waterloo) offered some useful materials on the manuscript of this paper, which led to a substantial improvement on this paper.}
+The authors sincerely thank Prof. Nicholas J. Higham for bringing his monograph \cite{NJ} to our attention and some friendly discussions on this topic about ten years ago.
+However, we still fail to work out the key proof in the past decade.
+In 2024, we are very sorry to hear that he passed away, then we try to reconsider our proof, and fortunately we resolve his conjecture at last.
+In addition, Dr. Minghua Lin (when he was a Ph.D. student at the University of Waterloo) provided some useful material for the manuscript, which led to a substantial improvement of this paper.